 In addition to sweat equity, you’ll have to put in a little effort to get your payout.
 Some of these fitness apps automatically sync to third-party fitness or food trackers.
 Others require you to take pictures to show visual proof of your healthy habits.
 If you meet your goals, you’ll be rewarded with cash, gift cards or product discounts from major retailers — and the congratulatory remarks of friends who’ve followed you on your journey to wellness.

-DietBet takes the office Weight Watchers pool and turns it on its head.
+DietBet takes the office pool and turns it on its head.
 Join a current “game” or start your own, and challenge your friends or connect with strangers.
-There are three game levels: Kickstarter, Transformer and Maintainer.
+There are two game levels: Kickstarter and Transformer.
 In Kickstarter, after four weeks, whoever’s lost 4 percent of their body weight splits the pot of money.
 But since no one’s trustworthy in the digital space, DietBet requires all gamers to submit their official starting weight two days before the game begins by uploading a full-body photo standing on a scale plus a second photo of the scale’s readout screen.
-You have 28 days to lose the weight, while participating in self-reported weigh-ins and cheering on your friends with more photos and comments.
+You have 28 days to lose the weight while participating in self-reported weigh-ins and cheering on your friends with more photos and comments.
 Once the four weeks are up, you’ll have another two days to submit your end weight; you’re only required to submit photos if you’ve won the game.

 Winners are notified via email.
 Use winnings toward new DietBets, or cash out via PayPal.
 Since DietBet understands that money can be tight, they’ll forfeit their cut in order to ensure the winner(s) don’t lose any money.
 (DietBet’s fee ranges from 10 to 25 percent of the monthly bet before paying out the winners.)
 Still not sold?
 Try a game risk-free for seven days, and if it’s not for you, they’ll issue a full refund.